A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

 \subsubsection{Potential Applications}

 While introducing \irl{}, Russell~\cite{Russell1998} alluded to its potential application in providing computational models of human and animal behavior because these are difficult to specify.
 In this regard, Baker et al.~\cite{Baker2009_action} and Ullman et al.~\cite{Ullman2009} demonstrate the inference of a human's goal as an inverse planning problem in an \mdp{}.
-Furthermore, \irl{}'s use toward apprenticeship has rapidly expanded the set of visible applications such as: \begin{enumerate}[itemsep=0in]
+Furthermore, \irl{}'s use toward apprenticeship learning has rapidly expanded the set of visible use cases.
+These can be categorized into: